by Daniela Dandes

-Adapt and address the recommendation to the institution you plan on sending it to.
+Adapt and address the recommendation to the institution that will receive it.
 Think about the language used and the requirements the business school values most.

-8. Make sure you have the English skills
+8. Make sure you have the necessary English skills

 If you don’t speak English as your first language, you will need to prove your language proficiency by taking an accredited English test.
 The most known and accepted English examinations are TOEFL, IELTS, and PTE Academic.

-Check the minimum the university expects and what exams it accepts.
+Check the minimum the university expects and the accepted exams.
 After that, you can take the right language test.

 9. Prepare for the admission interview

-After submitting all your documents, it's likely you will be invited for an admission interview.
-Some institutions prefer to have a video interview, some will ask you to present yourself on campus.
+After submitting all your documents, it's likely you will be invited to participate in an admission interview.
+Some institutions prefer to have an online video interview, some will ask you to present yourself on campus.
 Of course, this also depends on where you live at the time of applying to that university.

 For your interview, you will need to have a clear idea about why you have chosen this particular MBA and business school.
 You'll have to be able to talk in depth about your career goals and interests.